 Frank R. Adams is a partner in the Capital Markets practice and is resident in the Firm’s New York office.
 He has wide-ranging experience in acquisition and leveraged finance transactions and high yield debt, cross-border and other complex securities offerings.
-He also represents issuers and investment banks in structuring and executing innovative liability management transactions, including a series of secured convertible notes exchanges that won the Treasury Today award for Best Corporate Debt Solution in 2011 and the first-ever debt tender and bond amendment on the Polish market.
+He also represents issuers and investment banks in structuring and executing innovative liability management transactions.
 He regularly represents U.S. public companies in corporate governance and other board level matters, securities law compliance and disclosure matters.

 Frank's transactional experience includes: